 The rider learns to differentiate significant from less significant stimuli in the environment.
 An improvement in this area occurs as the rider learns to attend to their horse and those things that may influence the horse rather than attending to the environment in general.

 I am both honoured and privileged to serve as president of RDA Episkopi, Cyprus.
 While I have no previous experience within this community, I have always enjoyed being part of charitable committees and voluntary organisations.
-I look forward to being part of such a worthwhile and committed team and to becoming involved in any way I can
+I am delighted to be part of such a worthwhile and committed team and being involved in any way I can

 I have been involved with RDA since 1998, previously holding the posts of Treasurer and Vice Chairperson.
 This role, I believe, is all encompassing.
 Allowing other committee members to get on with their tasks while keeping an eye on the bigger picture.